maksymoliynyk/event-management-system/README_2_0.md

 # Event Management System

 This is a simple event management system that allows users to create, delete and update events, invite attendees, manage RSVPs and check the history of created events.
-The system is built using the ASP.NET framework and uses a PostgreSQL database.
+The system is built using the ASP.NET framework and uses a PostgresSQL database.

 ## User stories

 ### Event owner

-- As a event owner, I want to be able to create an event.
+- As an event owner, I want to be able to create an event.
-- As a event owner, I want to be able to delete an event.
+- As an event owner, I want to be able to delete an event.
-- As a event owner, I want to be able to update information about event.
+- As an event owner, I want to be able to update information about event.
-- As a event owner, I want to be able to invite attendees to an event.
+- As an event owner, I want to be able to invite attendees to an event.
-- As a event owner, I want to be able to see my created events.
+- As an event owner, I want to be able to see my created events.
-- As a event owner, I want to be able to see sended invitations and their statuses.
+- As an event owner, I want to be able to see sent invitations and their statuses.
-- As a event owner, I want to be able to see attendees.
+- As an event owner, I want to be able to see attendees.

 ### Attendee

-- As a attendee, I want to see events that i'm going to attend.
+- As an attendee, I want to see events that I'm going to attend.
-- As a attendee, I want to be able to manage invitations.
+- As an attendee, I want to be able to manage invitations.

 ## Api Endpoints